 In a medley with "Amazing Grace".

-And on the B-side is "Precious Lord", which has a tune, that was derived from "Must Jesus Bear The Cross Alone" or from "Amazing Grace" ??
+And on the B-side is "Precious Lord", which has a tune, that was derived from "Must Jesus Bear The Cross Alone" and so from "Amazing Grace" ??

 (c) Ry Cooder (1977) (as "Let Your Light Shine On Me")